strelda/arxiv_search/README.md

 # arxiv_search
-Rust script for searching Arxiv articles and printing the relevant summary.
+Rust script for searching Arxiv articles and printing the relevant summary to html file.
-This is standalone project, which will be implemented in the future into one super app.

 # setup
 - write the query according to the official [Arxiv API documentation](https://arxiv.org/help/api/user-manual#query_details)
-- set if you want only articles from today
+- set the latest date for search

 # run
-after changing the query, compile (`cargo run`) again (this will be changed in the future) and run
+set the query and date in the bash scrip *arxiv_search.sh* and run it